-CMT -COMM-416 Relational Communication, 3 cr.
+CMT-COMM-416 Relational Communication, 3 cr.
 This is a seminar exploring the basic themes, concepts and debates in research on personal relationships.
 Students will learn to critically analyze theory and research about relationships.
 The course requires a major paper on one particular facet of communication in personal relationships.
-Prereq.: Graduate standing
+Prereq.: graduate standing and six upper division credit hours in Communication, Media and Theatre, or consent of instructor.

 CMT-COMM-418 Seminar-Research Problems in Group Communication, 3 cr.
 Review of research scholarship in group communication; completion of an original research study.
-Prereq.: graduate standing and six graduate credit hours in Communication, Media and Theatre or consent of instructor.
+Prereq.: graduate standing and six upper division credit hours in Communication, Media and Theatre, or consent of instructor.

 CMT-COMM-428 Seminar-Research Problems in the Psychology of Communication, 3 cr.
 Review of research scholarship in the psychology of communication including a study of the nature of attention, emotion, motivation, and psycholinguistics; completion of an original research study.
-Prereq.: graduate standing and six graduate credit hours in speech.
+Prereq.: graduate standing and six upper division credit hours in Communication, Media and Theatre, or consent of instructor.

 CMT-COMM-434 Independent Study in Communication, 3 cr.
 Individual investigation into selected topics in theory and practice of communication.
-Prereq.: graduate standing and consent of instructor.
+Prereq.: graduate standing and six upper division credit hours in Communication, Media and Theatre, or consent of instructor.